Farid78CE/Farid78CE/README.md

 - 🔭 I’m currently working on **My Thesis which is focused on Smart Grids Privacy.**

-- 🌱 I’m currently learning **Different topics in field of AI, network security and cyber security and psychology**
+- 🌱 I’m currently learning **Different topics in field of AI, network security and cyber security and psychology.**

 - 👯 I’m looking to collaborate on **projects that are mostly related to cyber security, Network Security and cryptography.**